rozek/lava-lamp-replacement/README.md

 ## Final Assembly ##

+Directly looking at the electronics is not always desirable.
+Therefore, a few sheets of (self-adhesive) foil looking like "frosted glass" has been used to cover the inside of the glass cylinder

 <table>
   <tr>
     <td style="text-align:center"><img width=290 src="Lava-Lamp-Wind-Glass.jpg"><br><b>Windglass itself</b></td>
     <td style="text-align:center"><img width=290 src="Lava-Lamp-Wind-Glass-with-frosted-Glass-Foil.jpg"><br><b>dto., with frosted Glass Foil</b></td>
   </tr>
 </table>

+This foil also has the advantage to reduce the brightness of the LEDs (Neopixel LEDs are really luminous and may blind human eyes when directly looking at them)

 ### Preparing the Espruino ###